 Like other pests, properties that offer plenty of food sources (insects) and dark, secluded areas to build their webs or burrows attract spiders.
 It is very common for them to find their way into our homes, garages, and sheds, usually while hunting and sometimes to escape harsh weather conditions.

 Where will I find spiders?

 Spiders live all around us; we walk by spiders every day that we don’t see.
 Trees, bushes, woodpiles, and rock crevices all make great hiding spots for spiders.
 They also hide under decks, in doorways, behind shingles and window shutters, and along the roofline.
 Spiders living the indoor life tend to take up residence in quieter areas of a home with plenty of places to hide, like the basement, attic, closets, and crawl spaces.

 How do I get rid of spiders?

-For home or business owners who want to get rid of spiders from their property, partnering with the local pest control experts at Neighborly Pest Management is your best solution.
-We are the greater Sacramento area’s best defense against pests.
+Partnering with the local pest control experts at Neighborly Pest Management is your best solution for home or business owners who want to rid their property of spiders.
+We are the greater Roseville area’s best defense against pests.
 For more than four decades, we’ve been committed to keeping homes and businesses free of insects, rodents, and more.
 Our professionals work with our customers to control spider populations.
-Learn more about our 100% guaranteed pest control services by reaching out to Neighborly Pest Management today!
+Learn more about our 100% guaranteed pest control services by contacting Neighborly Pest Management today!

 How can I prevent spiders in the future?

-Partnering with a professional is the best way to prevent problems with spiders and other pests.
+Partnering with a professional is the best way to prevent spiders and other pests problems.
 In addition, the following prevention tips will help to keep spiders off of your property and out of your Northern California home.

 Seal cracks and crevices found in your foundation, exterior walls, and roofline to help keep hunting spiders out of your home.